mohansai279/INTERNSHIP-WISSEN-/README.md

   <img src="https://github.com/mohansai279/INTERNSHIP-WISSEN-/assets/105854251/c8fe4f77-5d1d-4fbf-a666-3c646a2d4d69" alt="wissen logo" />
 </p>

+index.html
+Description:
+The main landing page for the Service Catalogue.
+This page provides an overview of the service offerings and a gateway to various functionalities related to employee management.

+Key Features:

+Navigation to different sections of the Service Catalogue Overview of the available services

 <p align="center">
   <img src="https://github.com/mohansai279/INTERNSHIP-WISSEN-/assets/105854251/a50dca31-c946-4522-b634-33a92e648fb6" alt="LOGIN PAGE" />
 </p>
+dashboard.html
+Description:
+The dashboard page for employees, where users can view their profile, access various services, and see an overview of their activity and updates.

+Key Features:

+Employee profile overview
+Activity feed
+Access to various employee-related services
 <p align="center">
   <img src="https://github.com/mohansai279/INTERNSHIP-WISSEN-/assets/105854251/8ed22e26-2115-4ca3-9fcc-250e52f8b320" alt="forgertpassword" />
 </p>